 Countries and regions

-In June 2012 the EU and Vietnam launched negotiations for a comprehensive free trade agreement with a view to ensuring an effective environment for trade and investment relations.
+On 4 August 2015, the EU and Vietnam reached an agreement in principle for a free trade deal.
+Negotiations for an ambitious and comprehensive FTA were launched in June 2012 with a view to ensuring an effective environment for trade and investment relations.

 - EU exports to Vietnam are dominated by high tech products including electrical machinery and equipment, aircraft, vehicles, and pharmaceutical products.
 Vietnam's key export items to the EU include telephone sets, electronic products, footwear, textiles and clothing, coffee, rice, seafood, and furniture.

 - The EU has a negative balance of trade in goods with Vietnam.
 In 2014, EU-Vietnam trade in goods was worth over €28.3 billion, with €22.1 billion in imports from Vietnam into the EU, €6.2 billion in exports from the EU to Vietnam.

 - The EU is one of the largest foreign investors in Vietnam.
 In 2013, EU investors committed a total US$ 656 million in Foreign Direct Investment and thus remain Vietnam's sixth largest foreign investor’s partner.

 EU-Vietnam "trade in goods" statistics